TheGreatCodeholio/ttd_helper/README.md

 - Send a tweet via Twitter
 - Stream audio to Zello
 - Clean up old local and remote audio files
+- Publish to MQTT Topic

 ## SFTP Upload
 This is Required if you will be using the Twitter or Pushover functions.
 You will need the audio uploaded to a remote webserver where it can be accessed by a URL.
 - Your user will need proper permission on the folder you are sending the audio file to.
-- In my case I have the sftp user owning the folder/var/www/html/audio and www-data as the group and 775 permissions to make it writable as the sftp user.
+- In my case I have the sftp user owning the folder /var/www/html/audio and www-data as the group and 775 permissions to make it writable as the sftp user.

+## MQTT Topic Publish
+This function will Publish one or two messages to a MQTT topic by connecting to a broker.
+- MQTT requires your tone name in the department.json and the settings set to your preferences.
+See the file for the formatting.
+Example: If your TTD Tone name is "Example Fire Department" the json block would start with "example_fire_department"

 ## Twitter:
 Request API access for you account https://developer.twitter.com